-The undersigned Bidder hereby certifies as follows: F1 Taxes and Liens - Bidder has no unsatisfied tax or judgment lien on record.
-F2 Subcontractors - Bidder submits as Attachment 4 to this Bid Form A, a list of all subcontractors it will use in performing the requirements of the agreement resulting from this solicitation.
+- F1 Taxes and Liens Bidder has no unsatisfied tax or judgment lien on record. - F2 Subcontractors Bidder submits as Attachment 4 to this Bid Form A, a list of all subcontractors it will use in performing the requirements of the agreement resulting from this solicitation.
 A subcontractor is any separate legal entity used to perform the requirements of the proposed agreement.
 The list shall include the contractor's name, contact person and title, mailing address, telephone number, fax number and a description of the service(s) to be subcontracted.
-The Bidder shall also attach a copy of the letter from the subcontractor stating its commitment to perform the services(s) subcontracted.
-F3 References - The City will enter into an agreement only with a Bidder(s) having a reputation for satisfactory performance.
-The Bidder's ability to provide timely service; knowledgeable conscientious, and courteous staff; reasonable care and skill; invoicing consistent with contract pricing, etc., are important to the City.
-Bidder provides information for two clients other than the City of Prescott, that presently contract with Bidder for similar goods of services: Reference #1 Firm Name: Address: Contact Person: Phone Number:
+The Bidder shall also attach a copy of the letter from the subcontractor stating its commitment to perform the service(s) subcontracted. - F3 References The City will enter into an agreement only with a Bidder(s) having a reputation for satisfactory performance.
+The Bidder's ability to provide timely service; knowledgeable, conscientious, and courteous staff; reasonable care and skill; invoicing consistent with contract pricing, etc., are important to the City.
+Bidder provides information for two clients, other than the City of Prescott, that presently contract with Bidder for similar goods or services:

+Reference #1

+Firm Name: Address:

+Contact Person:

+Phone Number: